timescale/docs/mst/installation-mst.md

 ### Creating your first service

-1. Sign in to your [Managed Service for TimescaleDB portal][mst-login].
+1. Sign in to your Managed Service for TimescaleDB portal.
 1. Click `Create a new service`, and complete these details:
     *   In the `Select Your Service` field, click `TimescaleDB`.
     *   In the `Select Your Cloud Service Provider` field, click your